okfn-brasil/gastosabertos-blog/README.md

 # Usage for deploy a new instance

 1. Clone this repository and walk into the directory.
-1. You should edit docker-compose.yml and change where you want to persist the data. default to ../data-mount
+1. You should edit docker-compose.yml and change where you want to persist the data. default to ../data-mount-wordpress
-1. `./build-images.sh`     # build the Dockerfiles (go take a coffee)
 1. `docker-compose up --no-recreate -d`

 ### CKAN instance mounts